mjclemente/sendgrid.cfc/README.md

 For questions that aren't about bugs, feel free to hit me up on the [CFML Slack Channel](http://cfml-slack.herokuapp.com); I'm @mjclemente.
 You'll likely get a much faster response than creating an issue here.

+**What versions of ColdFusion are required to use this project?**

+Ideally, this project would work with the currently supported versions of ColdFusion - at the time I'm writing this, that's Adobe ColdFusion 2018+ and Lucee 5.3+.
+It may work with earlier versions, but no promises.

 ## Contributing

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1: